-MASISIZANE FUND 6.3.
+6.3.
+MASISIZANE FUND

 The Masisizane Fund is a non-profit funding entity.
 The fund is an Old Mutual initiative that was established in 2007.
-The fund offers development finance and business support.
+The fund offers development finance and business support with main focus on black-owned businesses, women, youth and people with disabilities.
 The main objective is to contribute meaningfully to employment creation, poverty eradication and reduction of inequality, economic growth, and the attraction of investment.
 This is achieved through enterprise finance and support to small, micro and medium enterprises (SMMEs).
-There are several industries which are being funded by the Masisizane fund, namely:
+There are several industries, which are being funded by the Masisizane fund, namely:

-- Agriculture

-- Manufacturing
+- ✓ Agribusiness

-- Supply chain
+- ✓ Supply chain

-- Franchising
+- ✓ Franchising

-- Commercial enterprise

-The main focus however will be on agricultural related products offered by Masisizane which are the following:
+The main focus however will be on agricultural related products offered by Masisizane, which are the following: